stnolting/neo430/README.md

 - Application compilation scripts for Windows and Linux/Cygwin
 - Completely described in behavioral, platform-independent VHDL
 - Fully synchronous design, no latches, no gated clocks
-- Operates at high frequencies (150 MHz) - no clock-domain crossing required for integration
+- Operates at high frequencies (150 MHz)
 - Very small outline and high operating frequency compared to other implementations ;)
 - Internal DMEN (RAM, for data) and IMEM (RAM or ROM, for code), configurable sizes
 - One external interrupt line